pramodsreek/stay-at-home-network/README.md

 9. Delete Blog

-Test: Blog can be deleted.
+Test Case: Blog can be deleted.

 Status: Fail (Blog deleted but the page did not refresh)